effector/effector/docs/api/effector/forward.md

 ---
 id: forward
 title: forward
 description: Method to create connection between units in a declarative way.
-Sends updates from one set of units to another
+Send updates from one set of units to another
 ---

 :::info since effector 22.0.0
 core team recommends [sample](sample.md) instead
 :::

 Method to create connection between units in a declarative way.
-Sends updates from one set of units to another
+Send updates from one set of units to another

 ## Formulae